Written by Divinity Nutra, Updated on February 28, 2023

 - Boosts Immune System: Elderberry boasts a unique nutrient makeup.
 It combines the best of vitamins, zinc, anthocyanins, and flavonoids to grant immense immune support to the body.
 It can strengthen the immune system to adequately respond to foreign invaders and diseases, most notably, cold and flu and even COVID-19.

 - Reduces Bodily Inflammation: Elderberries boast the highest antioxidant capacity among all edible berries.
 This grants it an upper hand against oxidative stress in the body.
 Reduced stress leads to lower inflammation.
-It is even a popular anti-inflammatory therapy for arthritis and allergies, similar in effect to other herbal products like turmeric supplements.
+It is even a popular natural anti-inflammatory therapy for arthritis and allergies, similar in effect to other herbal products like turmeric supplements.